mcu-tools/mcuboot/boot/cypress/BlinkyApp/Readme.md

 Root directory for build is **boot/cypress.**

-The following command will build regular HEX file of a BlinkyApp for BOOT slot:
+The following command will build regular HEX file of a BlinkyApp for BOOT slot.
+Substitute `PLATFORM=` to a paltform name you use in all following commands.

     make app APP_NAME=BlinkyApp PLATFORM=PSOC_062_2M IMG_TYPE=BOOT